-SART 497 Screen Arts Production III (4)
+SART 497 Screen Arts Capstone (4)

 This course is the capstone course for the Screen Arts degree.
-Students will collaboratively produce a festival-ready/industry-ready submission demonstrating their acquired knowledge.
-In pre-production, students will be required to prepare and present their fully developed production plan.
-The creative work, which will then be produced and ultimately evaluated by the Screen Arts faculty, should demonstrate best practices, industry standards, and excellent storytelling.
-After completing their project, students will write a defense of their work in regard to, among other requirements, the moral, ethical, and cultural decisions made while creating the story.
+Students will implement best practices in creative collaboration to produce an exhibitionready submission demonstrating their acquired knowledge.
+In pre-production, students will be required to pitch and defend their original short form concepts, inluding a production plan that demonstrates a clear and cohesive personal vision.
+The creative work will be produced during the course and should demonstrate excellent cinematic storytelling while meeting professional standards for entry-level work.
 Prerequisites: One of COM 300, 301, 302, or 303 and one of SART 481, 483, or 485.
 (PS)